-Condé Nast recently ranked Pakistan as one of the best holiday destinations, which has benefited beer sales in the country in 2021.
-The present regime continues to encourage the development of the hospitality and tourism sectors, and as the security conditions continue to improve, the Pakistan Ministry of Tourism expects tourist traffic to increase by 30% by 2030.
+Condé Nast ranked Pakistan one of the best holiday destinations, which benefited beer sales in the towards the end of the review period.
+As the state is expected to continue to encourage the development of hospitality and tourism, and as the security conditions continue to improve, the Pakistan Ministry of Tourism predicts strong increases in tourist traffic.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).